ThinkLoveShare/sources/content/hacking/docker_sploit.en.md

 sudo systemctl enable docker
 ```

-If you’re not familiar AT ALL with docker, maybe reading Richard’s introduction might be a good idea at this point : https://teuze.github.io/posts/docker/
+If you’re not familiar AT ALL with docker, reading Richard’s introduction might be a good starting point : https://teuze.github.io/posts/docker/

 ## Step 2 : Install and setup ngrok